DrMemCS/drmem/device.md

 * Should a driver be responsible for creating missing devices in the database?

+*Yes*

+The driver framework will make sure the proper entries are made in `redis`.
+If a key already exists, the framework will assume it's already been properly created and won't change anything.

 # Implementation Details

 This control system is using REDIS for its backing store.
 Information